HelloSecurityDev/Adam2-LSTM-LLM/README.md

 - **Content Generation:** Writers and content creators can use the script to generate dialogue snippets, story outlines, or creative writing prompts.
 - **Language Learning:** The generated text can serve as practice material for language learners, helping them improve their comprehension and writing skills.

+## Lovingly Named after its Creator:
+The Adam2 LSTM LLM AI is lovingly named after its creator, Adam Rivers.
+Adam's passion for natural language processing and deep learning inspired the development of this powerful tool for text generation.

 ## Requirements
 - Python 3.7 or higher
 - TensorFlow 2.0 or higher